simplajs/simpla-paths/README.md

 ### Events

+Events will only be fired on elements that have either an `sid` or `gid` attribute.

 Event          | Detail             | Description
 -------------- | ------------------ | ------------
 `path-changed` | `{ path: String }` | Fired whenever an element's path changes